giogaspa/fastify-multitenant/README.md

 ## Usage

 Require `@giogaspa/fastify-multitenant` and register as fastify plugin.
-This will decorate your `fastify` instance with `tenantRepository` and fastify `request` is decorate with `tenant`, `tenantDB` and `isTenantAdmin`.
+This will decorate your `fastify` instance with `tenantsRepository` and fastify `request` is decorate with `tenant`, `tenantDB` and `isTenantAdmin`.

-Tenant information is managed through an object implementing the `TenantRepository` interface.
+Tenant information is managed through an object implementing the `TenantsRepository` interface.
 Currently the plugin provides implementation of these repositories:

 - InMemoryRepository (useful for testing)